KanzGiwa/Allstate-1A/README.md

 * The dataset used: categorical and continuous variables
-* We used a seaborn confusion matrix for continous features and loss, applied one-hot encoding, and feature engineering
+* We used a seaborn correlation matrix for continous features and loss, applied one-hot encoding, and feature engineering
-* A large number of categorical features have a small number of unique values and one-hot encoding resulted in a significant increase in the nuumber of columns in the dataset
+* A large number of categorical features have a small number of unique values and one-hot encoding resulted in a significant increase in the number of columns in the dataset
 * Challenges we faced were figuring out which columns to keep and drop

 **Visualizations:**